Battle of Marston Moor: Royalists

 The Royalists occupied the low-lying moor, behind a drainage ditch that Rupert noted as an effective obstacle to a cavalry charge.
 There is some dispute over the course of the ditch at the time of the battle.
 Some contemporary accounts support the contention by later historians that it was non-existent on the Royalists' right wing.
 On the other hand, a near-contemporary plan of the Royalist dispositions by Rupert's chief engineer, Bernard de Gomme, shows the ditch in its present-day alignment.
 It is generally accepted that the ditch was at least less of an obstacle on the Royalist right.

 The Royalist left wing was commanded by Lord Goring.
 It consisted of 1,700 cavalry from the Marquess of Newcastle's cavalry (the "Northern Horse"), 400 cavalry from Derbyshire and 500 musketeers.
 The first line was commanded by Goring and the second by Sir Charles Lucas.

 Their centre was commanded by Eythin.
 A brigade numbering 1,500 and consisting of Rupert's and Byron's regiments of foot under Colonel Robert Napier of Byron's regiment was deployed at the ditch, at the junction of the right wing and centre, possibly to protect some artillery which may have occupied a slight hummock near this point or where the ditch was an especially weak obstacle.
 To their left, a forlorn hope of musketeers lined the ditch.
 Behind them, the first line and the left wing of the second line were composed of the remaining infantry units of Rupert's army, numbering 5,500, under Rupert's Sergeant Major General, Henry Tillier.
-The 3,000 infantry from Newcastle's army under Sergeant Major General Francis Mackworth formed the right wing of the second line and an incomplete third line behind the right centre when they arrived, though some at least of them may not have taken up their assigned positions when the battle began, leaving the right of the Royalist centre understrength.
+The 3,000 infantry from Newcastle's army, organised as seven small "divisions" under Sergeant Major General Francis Mackworth, formed the right wing of the second line and an incomplete third line behind the right centre when they arrived.
+Some at least of them may not have taken up their assigned positions when the battle began, leaving the right of the Royalist centre understrength.
 A brigade of 600 "Northern Horse" under Sir William Blakiston was deployed behind the left centre.
 A total of 14 field guns were deployed in the centre.

 The right wing was commanded by Byron, with 2,600 horse (including a regiment, 200 strong, of Northern Horse) and 500 musketeers.
 The second line, which included Rupert's Regiment of Horse but also some comparatively inexperienced regiments, was commanded by Lord Molyneux, although the experienced but unprincipled Sir John Urry (or "Hurry") was Sergeant Major General of Rupert's horse and therefore Byron's second in command.

 Unlike the Covenanters and Parliamentarians, Rupert retained a reserve of 600 cavalry, including his elite Lifeguard of Horse, under his personal command.
 This reserve was situated behind the centre.